 Important Information for All Waitlisted Students

-For the fall 2023 first‐year class, we received almost 50,000 applications for a class of approximately 5,350.
+For the fall 2024 first‐year class, we received nearly 50,000 applications for a class of approximately 5,350.
 In such a competitive environment, and with a limited number of first‐year spaces, we are not able to admit all the students who presented strong academic credentials.

 No. Denied means that the university has decided not to admit a student.
 Students on the waitlist are neither admitted nor denied, and, depending on our class needs, some may be admitted at a later date.